 Derek Yuke, owner of Yuke Home Appraisals in Sacramento, explains the process used by their firm, in business since 1996.
 The firm tries to find arms-length transactions when putting together an appraisal.

-Even if it means pulling comparable sales from an adjacent neighborhood and adjusting for value, most appraisers, he says, can find arm-length transactions to use in a appraisal.
+These are considered sales at market value, offered for sale by a willing seller and purchased by an able and willing buyer.
+Neither party is under duress or related.
+Even if it means pulling comparable sales from an adjacent neighborhood and adjusting for value, most appraisers can find arms-length transactions to use in an appraisal.

 Foreclosures Make HOAs Vulnerable

-Yuke continues, “If there aren't any regular transactions, then you’re stuck.
-A condo development is tough.”
-What happens if there are only short sales or foreclosures within a homeowner’s association?
-According to Yuke, those are the best comps for that development because they are the only comps available.
+If there aren't any regular transactions, you may be stuck.
+Condo developments can be a problem, especially if the only sales have been short sales or foreclosures.
+According to Yuke Home Appraisals, those are the best comps for that development because they are the only comps available.

 Distressed sales within a homeowner's association also mean it's unlikely that the owner paid that unit's pro-rata share of the HOA dues.
 If the homeowner's association fund runs low, it is the other homeowners who end up paying the tab in the form of higher association dues.

 Unfortunately, although many homeowner associations have the power to foreclose if dues are in arrears, few have the money or means to do so.
 Those who do often forego the process when the mortgage amount is higher than the value of the unit.

 Although some studies show that neighborhoods with high foreclosure numbers see a drop of 1% in home value, the value drop is not always due to the number of foreclosures.
 Often, falling prices come from buyers' perception of the area, coupled with the previous owner's extreme neglect of the property.